ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

 ```

-The variable could also be defined and initialized at the same time:
+The variable could also be defined and initialized at the same time, which is actually more common:
 ```javascript
         const name = 'Myles';
 ```